jhill1/SEPwC.github.io/_sources/Software_development.rst

    # Print the first few rows of the DataFrame
    print(df.head())

-Which is a pretty clear simple example, with a more complex one.
+Which is a pretty clear simple example, with a more complex one added to show more features.

 Code generation
 ~~~~~~~~~~~~~~~